agential-ai/agential/CONTRIBUTING.md

 ### Create and Switch to a New Branch

-Create a new branch for your contribution using
+Create a new branch for your contribution and make sure to add your name and the purpose of the branch.

 ```
-git checkout -b your-branch-name
+git checkout -b <your-name>/branch-purpose

 ```
 ### 👍🎉 Submit a Pull Request (PR)